HaozeYang/CSCI571/README.md

 # CSCI571 Fall 2015
 CSCI571 Homework Assignment List

-HW3 - HTML and CSS
+HW3 - HTML and CSS, simply shows a webpage with menus using HTML and CSS

 HW4 - XML